Washington mother charged in ‘medical child abuse’ case against adopted 6-year-old daughter

 Hartman claimed her daughter's supposed disorder 'has been likened to a time bomb, that is a human time bomb for which there is no cure'

-A Renton, Washington mother under investigation for allegations of "medical child abuse" has reportedly been charged with second-degree assault of a child and second-degree attempted assault of a child.
+A Renton, Washington mother under investigation for allegations of "medical child abuse" been charged with second-degree assault of a child and second-degree attempted assault of a child.

 CALIFORNIA DEPUTIES BLAME ‘SWATTING’ FOR IGNITING PANIC AFTER MANIFESTO GOES VIRAL

-Q13 Fox reported that the investigation into 31-year-old Sophie Hartman began after doctors claimed that Hartman's Black, adopted 6-year-old daughter was being given an "unnecessary medical procedure" at her urging for a rare neurological disease known as Alternating Hemiplegia of Childhood.
+Charging documents from the King County Prosecuting Attorney's office obtained by King 5 News allege 31-year-old Sophie Hartman subjected her Black, adopted 6-year-old daughter to "medically unnecessary surgical interventions and restraints" for treatment of a rare neurological disease known as Alternating Hemiplegia of Childhood.

-Court documents obtained by the outlet allege the child has had nearly 500 medical appointments since she was around 2 years old and was given a surgically implanted feeding tube, as well as a cecostomy tube, to help flush the intestines.

-The child also had leg braces and a wheelchair despite doctors telling her mother that they were unnecessary, according to the court documents.
+The documents note that the child has undergone nearly 500 medical appointments since she was around 2 years old and was given a surgically implanted feeding tube, as well as a cecostomy tube, to help flush the intestines.
+In addition, the documents state child also had leg braces and a wheelchair despite doctors telling Hartman that they were unnecessary.

 Four medical professionals on the child’s care team issued a report to the Washington State Department of Children Youth and Families in February, reviewed and signed by the medical director for Seattle Children’s Hospital, in which they call the risk to her child "profound."